Sarah Kate Ellis: Media work

-LGBT rights activism
+LGBTQ rights activism

-Ellis began her activism for the LGBT community in 1992, when she marched on Washington to support the rights of women and then marched again in 1993 to support the rights of LGBT people.
+Ellis began her activism in 1992, when she marched on Washington to support women's access to abortion and then marched again in 1993 to support the rights of LGBT people.

-On January 1, 2014, Ellis began as president and CEO of GLAAD, the only U.S. organization working to move lesbian, gay, bisexual and transgender (LGBT) equality forward through the power of the media.
+On January 1, 2014, Ellis began as president and CEO of GLAAD, which works to move lesbian, gay, bisexual and transgender (LGBT) equality forward through improving media representation.

 One of the first campaigns Ellis pursued at GLAAD was the organization's 2014 protest against the New York City St. Patrick's Day Parade, specifically the parade's ban of lesbian and gay participants.
 In an article in the New York Daily News, Ellis wrote about her Irish-American heritage and sexual orientation, calling on parade organizers to end the ban.